|What is Instant SAXON?|

 Because the product is run from the command line, you might find it useful to have a text editor with better command-line support than the standard DOS window.
-I use Programmer's File Editor (PFE), a free product available from a number of download sites, listed here.
+I use Programmer's File Editor (PFE), a free product available from a number of download sites, for example softseek.com.
 Another suitable product (available as shareware) is UltraEdit.

 No other software is required.
 Instant SAXON comes with a bundled XML parser, the AElfred parser from Microstar.
 This version of Aelfred has been modified to support the SAX2 interface and to fix known errors.